BTejas001/MWPS_using_SentenceBERT/README.md

 # MWPS_using_SentenceBERT
- Math Word Problem using Sentence BERT for encoding Use the attached data set for implementation
+ Math Word Problem using Sentence BERT for embedding.
+ Use the attached data set for implementation